Valuable Work Experience That Pays Off

 The Work-Study Program’s Online Orientation document covers information from appropriate dress to confidentiality and it should prepare you for success in a work-study position.
 Reading the material should take no longer than 30 minutes

 Tracking & Entering Time

 A work-study job is earned like any other job with an hourly pay rate.
-There is a limit on the number of hours a student may work during the semester to earn their award.
+There is a limit on the number of hours a student may work during the semester to earn their offer.
 It is the responsibility of the student to track the hours worked through Wolverine Access.